-1.98 million bachelors degrees are awarded annually in the US.
-About 122 thousand are Engineering degrees, and about 19 thousand are Engineering Technology degrees and Technician degrees.
-The number of Mechanical Engineering Technology, Construction Engineering Technology, and Construction Management graduates is only about 4 thousand per year, so the market for algebra-based Strength of Materials textbooks for Engineering Technology is a small fraction of the market for calculus-based Engineering textbooks.
+2.04 million bachelors degrees are awarded annually in the US.
+About 128 thousand are Engineering degrees, and about 19 thousand are Engineering Technology degrees and Technician degrees.
+The number of Mechanical Engineering Technology, Construction Engineering Technology, and Construction Management graduates is less than 5 thousand per year, so the market for algebra-based Strength of Materials textbooks for Engineering Technology is a small fraction of the market for calculus-based Engineering textbooks.

+I believe most textbooks are too expensive.
 Since I attended college in the 1980s, textbook prices have risen about twice as fast as inflation.
 In those days, all textbooks were printed.
 Today there is another option: low-cost or free online e-books which are revised more frequently than printed books.
 While traditional textbooks are revised every 4 to 10 years based on input from experts in the topic, this e-book is revised every semester based on input from experts in learning: my students.
 The last problem I assign for each chapter is "Describe at least one improvement you would make to this chapter to make it more understandable."
 Responses to this question lead, on average, to 80 revisions in the textbook every semester.